 Whether or not chickens eat popcorn is a question that has long been debated by farmers and backyard enthusiasts alike.
 Some people believe that the popping sound may scare away the chickens, while others think that the popcorn is too hard for them to eat.
-However, there is no definitive answer to this question.
+However, do chickens eat popcorn?

 While some chickens may eat popcorn if it is offered to them, it is generally accepted that they will not seek it out on their own.
 So, if you’re looking to give your chickens a special treat, popcorn is probably not the way to go.

 Why do people think chickens don’t eat popcorn?